Close

 Kinabalu Villa

-• Furnished balcony or terrace with breath-taking sea views
+• Furnished balcony or terrace, some with breath-taking sea views

 • Double bed